 Twitter as a platform designed to share short content, has time constraints for its videos.
 You can only upload videos with an overall duration of 2 minutes and 20 seconds.
 Normally, videos that are posted on Twitter are attention-grabbers, they are hilarious and short.
 Posting real-time footage of an important event is another way to go if you’re looking for Twitter virality.

 Twitch is the holy ground for gamers as they live to stream their gaming experience and share it on the platform.
 The website has a clear view-dependent monetization model which helped the tool gain its reputation among renowned Youtube creators.

 Up to 2016, Twitch only allowed live content broadcasting.
 Now that you can upload videos as well, the website has become a full-fledged video platform to consider.
 If you’re going to create frequent live streams or an entire live show, Twitch is the go-to website.

 Whenever you visit a top website like CNN or Huffpost, you inevitably see blocks with promoted content – it is provided by syndication platforms.
 Needless to say, having your video posted on top websites can increase the number of views by numbers.

 Be sure to consider using this video distribution software for promotion.
 Here’s a rundown on the most popular ones:

 - Outbrain– this platform reposts videos and other content to third-party websites in order to help the creators of these posts gain views.
 The choice of partnering websites is tremendous – there are millions of pages across different topics available in 14 languages.

 - Scoop.it – another tool for promoting your video content.
-It has a user base of over 4 million which offers business owners exposure to a wide variety of websites, including the top-tier ones like Forbes, FastCompany, or TechCrunch.
+It has a user base of over 4 million which offers business owners exposure to a wide variety of websites, including top-tier ones like Forbes, FastCompany, and TechCrunch.

 - Taboola – a native advertising platform with over a billion active users.